Immigrating to Hungary for permanent residency: pros and cons

 Foreigners need to obtain a residence permit in Hungary to stay in the country for more than 90 days.
 A residence permit is issued for study, employment, medical treatment, and business development.
 Foreigners with foreign income and investors can also become residents.

-Yes, a US citizen can enter Hungary without a visa and spend 90 days there.
+Yes, a US citizen can move to Hungary.
+They can enter the country without a visa and stay for 90 days.
 After this, they must apply for a temporary residence permit.

 Hungarian is the only official language in the country.
 The exception is a few cities on the border with Austria, where German is spoken in addition to Hungarian.
-Without knowledge of the Hungarian language, it won’t be easy to adapt when moving.
+Without knowledge of Hungarian, adapting after moving can be difficult.

-Hungarian in public schools and universities.
+Public schools and universities teach in Hungarian.
 Private and international educational institutions offer programs in English and German.

-Yes, you can move with your pets to Hungary, but there are specific requirements, regardless of the city you are headed to.
+Yes, you can move with your pets to Hungary, but there are specific requirements, regardless of your destination city.

 Pets need to be microchipped and vaccinated against rabies, with the microchip implanted before the rabies vaccine.
 The vaccine must be at least 21 days old at the time of the final health exam.